gehnster/EVEStandard/README.md

 ## NuGet
 The package is now on NuGet!
 You can find it here: [EVEStandard NuGet Page](https://www.nuget.org/packages/PointyHatGames.EVEStandard)
 ## Donations
-Donations are gladly accepted for work already done to the character Gehnster.
+Donations are gladly accepted for work already done to the character EVEStandard.
 For future work, donations by the way of pull requests are appreciated!